Reductive quotients of klt singularities: Preliminaries

 \subsection{Preliminaries on Cox rings}

-In this subsection, we recall the necessary preliminaries of Cox rings and related notions.
+In this subsection, we recall the necessary preliminaries regarding Cox rings and related notions.
 Depending on the generality and the precise setting, we refer to~\cite{ADHL15, BM21, HMT20}.
 We recall from~\cite[Def 1.3.1.1]{ADHL15} the following basic definition.

 \begin{definition} {\em Let $X$ be a normal algebraic variety and $K \subseteq \WDiv(X)$ be a finitely generated subgroup.
 The \emph{sheaf of divisorial algebras} associated to $K$ is the quasi-coherent sheaf of $K$-graded $\mathcal{O}_X$-algebras